inp2/Security-Plus-Data-Science/Overview.md

 Introduction/Review Kaggle
 What is Data?
 Data Visual Analysis
+Data Science Process
-Exploratory Data Analysis
+Network Analysis
 Time Series Analysis
 Competition 1

 Day 2:
-Network Analysis
-Machine Learning
+Introduction to Machine Learning
+Anomaly Detection with Unsupervised Learning
+Phishing Website Detection
+Network Intrusion Detection
 Competition 2

-Bio: Imani Palmer is a recent Ph.D. graduate from the Department of Computer Science at the University of Illinois.
+Bio: Imani Palmer is a Ph.D. graduate from the Department of Computer Science at the University of Illinois.
 She has real-world experience in analyzing various datasets from digital forensics to network traffic.
 She has spoken at many security conferences on